jdev-org/geonature-ansible/README.md

 2. Run playbook
 `ansible-playbook ./install.yml`

-Do not run with sudo.
+NB: Do not run with sudo.
 You will be asked to enter the password necessary for sudo permissions.